Dear MAGE SOLAR: revised 12/28/12 and 2/29/16

 3. increase the utility’s charge for electricity that I consume but spare myself with my array.

-Yet, even at that low ($35,000 unsubsidized, $14,000 subsidized) cost, and even with 65% of it subsidized by the taxpayers, and even using manually adjustable, single-axis racking to eke out above-projected KWH yield (I adjust it 3 times a year, about an hour of my time for each adjustment), “Joe Six Pack” is not going to spend $14,000 for a 10-year payback cycle, even if he’s convinced the following 20 will provide him more or less pure profit.
+Yet, even at that low ($35,000 unsubsidized, $14,000 subsidized) cost, and even with 65% of it subsidized by the taxpayers, and even using manually adjustable, single-axis racking to eke out above-projected KWH yield (I used to adjust it 3 times a year, about an hour of my time for each adjustment), “Joe Six Pack” is not going to spend $14,000 for a 10-year payback cycle, even if he’s convinced the following 20 will provide him more or less pure profit.

 This is America.
 No one delays gratification that long.